Hoyt Curtin: The Jetsons

 Curtin's first attempt at The Jetsons theme song used a small musical combo.
 William Hanna insisted he use a full orchestra instead.

 A Date with Jet Screamer was the second The Jetsons episode in which daughter Judy Jetson wins a date with rock star Jet Screamer who performs the song "Eep Opp Ork Ah-Ah (Means I Love You)".
 The song was written in 1962 by Hoyt Curtin, William Hanna and Joseph Barbera.
 In 1986, 24 years after its original release, the song reached Number 9 on the Billboard Top 100 sales chart, having been "rediscovered" by radio stations throughout the US.
-The song was later covered by The Dickies in 1988 and The Violent Femmes in 1995.
+The song was later covered by The Dickies in 1988 and Violent Femmes in 1995.
 The song is played in a space travel exhibit at the Minnesota History Center.

 In 1985, 41 new The Jetsons episodes were ordered to fill a new syndication package that would include the original 1962 era episodes for broadcast in 1986.
 Curtin once again was musical director and oversaw the production.
 The theme song was re-recorded, this time in stereo.
 The new recording featured many of the musicians that played on the original theme song, including trumpet soloist Pete Candoli.